 Tokyo Olympics Coverage Advisory

-Today is day one of the Tokyo Summer Games.
+Today is day five of the Tokyo Summer Games.
 The AP plans coverage from all events.
 All times bellow are U.S. Eastern.
-There are no medal ceremonies on Friday.

 Find our latest plans in Coverage Plan.
 For the latest stories, video and photos, visit the Olympics hub in AP Newsoom.